fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ![](../../images/9/70new.png)

-so we complete the code with
+We can now set the data in the state _notes_ to get the code working:

 ```js
   useEffect(() => {